5wift-Hacker/IAM-labs/entra-id/password-mgmt-access-levels/Lab2.md

 $newUser2 = Get-MgUser -Filter "displayName eq 'Test Joiner 2'"
 ```

-**Lesson:** Reinforces that PowerShell variables are session-scoped and disposable — they are a convenience layer over the top of persistent Entra ID object IDs, not a source of truth.
+**Lesson:** Reinforces that PowerShell variables are session-scoped and disposable.
+They are a convenience layer over the top of persistent Entra ID object IDs, not a source of truth.
 Any object needed across sessions should be re-queried by a stable, known identifier (UPN, DisplayName, or Id) rather than assumed to still be held in a variable.